nantaphop/enhance-console-log/README.md

 console.warn('This is console.warn()')
 console.error('This is console.error()')
 ```
-You will get following logs with colors if your terminal supports it.
+You will get the following logs with colors if your terminal supports it.
 ```javascript
 2019-03-09 00:57:48.741 DEBUG   --- This is console.debug()
 2019-03-09 00:57:48.741 LOG     --- This is console.log()